Monadical-SAS/rpc-cache-server/README.md

 ### IMPORTANT NOTE: Connection Proxy

-In order for this project to work properly, we had to create a ConnectionProxy object that is meant to replace any use of the [Connection](https://solana-labs.github.io/solana-web3.js/classes/connection.html) object from [@solana/web3.js](https://github.com/solana-labs/solana-web3.js/).
+In order for this project to work properly, we had to create a ConnectionProxy async function that is meant to replace any use of the [Connection](https://solana-labs.github.io/solana-web3.js/classes/connection.html) object from [@solana/web3.js](https://github.com/solana-labs/solana-web3.js/).
 This allows this package to handle connections to a Solana RPC server and our cache service.
 If the RPC caching service goes down, it will fall back to the Solana RPC server specified.

 ```typescript
 import { ConnectionProxy } from 'rpc-cache-server'